-1 Objectives
+1. Objectives

-The measurement and evaluation of average air dose rates is conducted by an employer when said employer directs workers to engage in operations under designated doses in order to measure and evaluate whether the average air dose rates in workplaces exceed $2.5 \mu Sv/h$ and thereby determine details of dose control to be performed.
+The measurement and evaluation of average air dose rates is conducted by an employer when said employer directs workers to engage in operations under designated doses in order to measure and evaluate whether the average air dose rates in workplaces exceed 2.5 $\mu$ Sv/h and thereby determine details of dose control to be performed.

-2 Basic concepts
+2. Basic concepts

 - (1) An employer shall measure average air dose rates before starting work. - (2) When an employer continuously performs operations at the same place, the employer shall measure the average air dose rate every two weeks.
-Even if the measured value is below 2.5μSv/h, it may vary depending on weather, etc., and measurement shall, therefore, need to be continued until the measured value drops below 90% of 2.5μSv/h (2.2μSv/h).
-The average air dose rate shall also be measured whenever the ambient environment has significantly changed due to a typhoon, flooding, landslide, etc. - (3) The measurement shall be conducted in a manner that can accurately reflect the actual situation of radiation exposure of workers. - (4) It is not intended that measurement before starting work is required even if the employer can determine that the average air dose rate in the subject workplace is far below $2.5\mu Sv/h$ and the work performed there does not fall under operations under designated doses, based on the air dose rates officially announced by the Nuclear Regulation Authority.
+Even if the measured value is below 2.5 $\mu$ Sv/h, it may vary depending on weather, etc., and measurement shall, therefore, need to be continued until the measured value drops below 90% of 2.5 $\mu$ Sv/h (2.2 $\mu$ Sv/h).
+The average air dose rate shall also be measured whenever the ambient environment has significantly changed due to a typhoon, flooding, landslide, etc. - (3) Measurement shall be conducted in a manner that can accurately reflect the actual situation of radiation exposure of workers. - (4) It is not intended that measurement before starting work is required even if the employer can determine that the average air dose rate in the subject workplace is far below $2.5~\mu Sv/h$ and the work performed there does not fall under operations under designated doses, based on the radiation monitoring information officially announced by the Nuclear Regulation Authority.

-3 Measurement and evaluation of average air dose rates
+3. Measurement and evaluation of average air dose rates